Kronark/Node-Compiler-Prototype/docs/backend/nodes/compiler_nodes/output.md

 ___

 An output node, much like its [input node](./input.md) counterpart, can not be instantiated by the user and can only exist *once*.
 Further, relevant associated configurations are stored in a separate location within a [node](../node.md) and not mixed in with all other instances of a node space.
 Output nodes are instantiated *once* on creation of a node space.

+Internally, the sequence of values from socket 1 and the single value from socket 2 are concatenated to form the unique *node id* of a given node space.
+The delimiter is the `/` character e.g. `module_1/module_2/module_3/name`.

 ## Requires